Victoria Azarenka: 2022: 500th tour-level win

 Azarenka opened her season at the Adelaide International reaching the quarter-finals and losing to Swiatek in three sets.
 She reached semifinals in the doubles, partnering with Paula Badosa.
 However, she withdrew from the semis, citing a right thigh injury.

 At the Australian Open Azarenka reached the fourth round which was her best result since 2016.
 At the WTA 1000 Qatar Open, she recorded her 500th tour-level match win defeating Yulia Putintseva in the first round.
 She withdrew from her second round match, citing a left hip injury.

 In her next two tournaments at Indian Wells and Miami, she reached the third round.
 At Miami, she walked off the court while trailing 16-year-old Linda Fruhvirtová in the third round, despite the umpire asking her to wait for her trainer.
 She said later it was because her personal life was "extremely stressful".
 Former world No. 5 Daniela Hantuchova said: "The most disrespectful thing about this is how she walked off the court without really giving a reason (for retiring).
 I think the WTA will really have to look into this.
 This one for me is really bizarre and really disrespectful to the crowd, to the umpire and most importantly to Linda (Fruhvirtova).
 I think Vika (Azarenka) just knows if she kept going this way she would be off the court anyway very shortly."
-Six months later, former world No. 2 Agnieszka Radwanska said: "She has done theatre more than once before, she has faked injuries etc...
+Six months later, former world No. 2 Radwanska said: "She has done theatre more than once before, she has faked injuries etc...
 I think: 'God, girl ...
 You're 33, you've got everything on the court, you're a mom.
 And you do something like that!'
 It is completely incomprehensible to me."

 During the clay-court season, she reached the round of 16 while playing at the Madrid Open and at the Italian Open.
-At Roland-Garros, Azarenka lost in the third round to Jil Teichmann in a three-set match lasting three hours.
+At Roland Garros, Azarenka lost in the third round to Jil Teichmann in a three-set match lasting three hours.

 Azarenka decided not to play any grass-court tournaments due to Wimbledon's ban on Russian and Belarusan players.
 Azarenka started her North American hardcourt swing at the 2022 Citi Open.
 She reached the quarterfinals before falling to Wang Xiyu.
 She pulled out of the Canadian Open due to her travel visa getting declined.
 At the Cincinnati Open she fell in the second round to Emma Raducanu.
 At the US Open she reached the fourth round with wins over Kostyuk and Martic before falling to Karolina Pliskova in three sets.
 At the Guadalajara Open, she reached semifinals at the WTA 1000-level for the first time in the season, but lost to eventual champion Jessica Pegula, in straight sets.